Accessors are used to read and write data. They are primarily used to access variables.

-Each program maintains an "attribute stack", which stores and provides attributes to blocks.
-When a block runs, it consumes the attributes in the topmost frame of the attribute stack, replacing them with their default values.
+Rant maintains an "attribute stack" that stores attributes and provides them to blocks.
+When a block starts resolving, it consumes the attributes in the topmost frame of the attribute stack, replacing them with their default values.

-The user can add and remove frames from the attribute stack to preserve attributes for later use.
+The user can add and remove frames from the attribute stack to preserve attribute frames for later use.

 A block is a section of a Rant program subdivided into zero or more parts.
 Blocks act as variable scopes and can be combined with various constructs to produce a wide variety of behaviors.

-A closure is a function that captures one or more variables from its environment.
+A closure is a function that captures one or more variables from its enclosing scope.

 A definition is an accessor type that creates a new variable.